Antilocution: History

 American psychologist Gordon Allport coined this term in his 1954 book, The Nature of Prejudice.
 Antilocution is the first point on Allport's Scale, which can be used to measure the degree of bias or prejudice in a society.
 Allport's stages of prejudice are antilocution, avoidance, discrimination, physical attack, and extermination.

 Antilocution is a compound noun consisting of the word 'locution' and prefix 'anti' which expresses locution's antithesis.

 Description

 Allport considered antilocution to be the least aggressive form of prejudice.
 It can nevertheless be destructive and life-changing for its object/target.
-Those who employ antilocution may neither know what they are doing nor consider themselves committing a discriminatory act.
+Those who employ antilocution may neither know what they are doing nor consider themselves committing a prejudicial act.
 A subject may feel the need to join in if the antilocution is employed by the majority.
-This can either bind the subject to the group and/or spread biased information that perpetuates discriminatory behaviors toward the object.
+This can either bind the subject to the group and/or spread biased information that engenders discriminatory behaviors toward the object.

-Antilocution is similar to 'talking behind someone's back,' though antilocution involves an in-group ostracizing an out-group on a biased basis.
+Antilocution is similar to 'talking behind someone's back,' though antilocution may result in an in-group ostracizing an out-group on a biased basis.

-"Antilocution" is used less often than "hate speech", which has a similar meaning but places no regard on the fact that the out-group is unaware of the discrimination.
+"Antilocution" is used less often than "hate speech", which has a similar but more aggressive meaning and which places no regard on the fact that the out-group is unaware of the discrimination.